Ann Sheridan isn’t a household name today.

 You can purchase Ann Sheridan and the Sign of the Sphinx here on Amazon [aff. link].

-Join me next week as I review Nora Prentiss (1947), one of the most fascinating–and definitely most fashionable–films of Ann’s career.
+Join me next for all about Ann and Nora Prentiss (1947), one of the most fascinating and fashionable films of Ann’s career.